valeriux/SEI-Project-04/README.md

 ## Installation

-* The site can be run locally by cloning the repository and typing npm i and then npm run serve in the terminal.
+The site can be run locally by:

+* Clone or Download the repo.
+From the terminal run the following;
+- yarn to install JavaScript packages
+- pipenv to install Python packages
+Next run:
+- yarn seeds to create the initial data for the database
+- yarn run:server
+- yarn run:client

 ## App overview